GPU Power Connectors Explained

 All the GPU power connectors may be difficult to understand.
 Here's a simple explanation of the 6-pin and 8-pin connectors and how they are different.

-An often overlooked yet critical factor when building a PC is power consumption.
+An often overlooked yet crucial factor when building a PC is power consumption.
 A top-of-the-line graphics card can place too great a burden on many PSUs, and that is something gamers need to avoid.
 We have prepared this guide to help you better understand GPU power connectors.

 Table of ContentsShow